 HIST 4806A: Madness Past and Present

-Winter 2024
+Winter 2025

 Instructor: Professor James Miller

 In this seminar we will explore the History of Madness from the nineteenth century to the present day.
-The geographical focus will be mostly on North America and Great Britain.
+The geographical focus will be mostly on North America and the United Kingdom.
 The course will trace changing ideas about and definitions of Madness, including how it has been understood medically, socially, culturally, and personally.
 An important focus of the class will be on how individuals experienced being mad or of being declared mad by others, and on how they represented those experiences in various ways, such as art and memoir.
-The connections between Madness in the past and in the present will be a central theme of the class.
+The connections between Madness in the past and in the present will also be a central theme of the class.

-Topics to be studied may include:
+Topics to be studied will include:

 • The many meanings of “Madness”

-• Psychiatry and Anti-Psychiatry
+• Psychiatry

 • Representations of Madness in culture (film, fiction, memoir, art)